ooterness/AdventOfCode/README.md

 # 2019

+This is the first year I participated in real-time.
+Everything before this year was done after-the-fact.

 I solved the 2019 puzzles using C++.
+This was challenging to debug, especially IntCode, but I made it work.

 Each .cpp file is a standalone program containing that day's solution.